What is NRAS?

 The total income of all tenants of an NRAS rental property is used to calculate the overall household income for that property.

-Access Housing’s relationship with NRAS
+Housing Choices WA’s relationship with NRAS

 - assessing initial and ongoing tenant eligibility through appropriate written evidence such as payslips, employer contact details etc and determining the gross household income for the 12 months prior to the day on which the household would become tenants;